-Subsequent reports to the Social Work and Health Committee in March 2012 (149 - 2012) and October 2012 (409-2012) laid out more detailed proposals for The Development of Care and Support Arrangements for Adults with a Learning Disability, with a plan to re-provision services for individuals who used the Out and About Service and Kemback Street Centre.
-In the October report information was provided about the progress of the plans for those who use these services and the provision of alternative individualised supports and services when the current Out and About and Kemback Street services cease.
+Subsequent reports to the Social Work and Health Committee in March 2012 (149 - 2012) and October 2012 (409-2012) laid out more detailed proposals for The Development of Care and Support Arrangements for Adults with a Learning Disability.

-The overarching aim of these planned changes in models of services for adults with a learning disability is to shift further the balance of care from institutional to more community based models of care, and to ensure increased personalisation, flexibility and equity of access to and delivery of supports.
+The overarching aim of these proposed changes in models of services for adults with a learning disability is to shift further the balance of care from institutional to more community based models of care, and to ensure increased personalisation, flexibility and equity of access to and delivery of supports.
 The outcome being sought for the people affected by these changes is to enable access for them to more mainstream opportunities such as volunteering, employment, college and leisure, recreation and learning opportunities in the local community.